-- (1) The purpose of this local law is to prescribe a sufficient fence and the standard for the construction of fences throughout the district. - (2) The effect of this local law is to establish the minimum requirements for fencing within the district.
+- (1) The purpose of this local law is to determine the standard of a sufficient fence and the building standards of fences throughout the district. - (2) The effect of this local law is to establish the minimum requirements for fencing within the district.